strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   :YR101: Self report Version, 11-17 years, Baseline version, Australian Version 1
   :YR201: Self report Version, 11-17 years, Follow Up version, Australian Version 1
 :Notes:
-  Version 1 of each of the above is reproduced in Mental Health National Outcomes and Casemix Collection: Overview of clinical and self-report measures and data items, Version 1.50.
-Commonwealth Department of Health and Ageing, Canberra, 2003.

   Domain values align with those collected in the NOCC dataset as defined at https://webval.validator.com.au/spec/NOCC/